 Moths in the household are a widespread problem – but not all moths are the same.
-While clothes moths infest your textiles, food moths spread in pantry cupboards.
+While clothes moths infest your textiles, food moths take over pantry shelves.
 Both types look similar at first glance but differ significantly in habitat, behavior, and control.
-Knowing the difference allows targeted action and prevents reinfestation.
+Knowing the difference allows you to respond effectively and prevent re-infestation.

 Difference 1: Appearance